 Swap approach: The swap curve from the Euro inflation swap market provides spot inflation rates across a wide range of terms.
-A swap-based approach has a number of subtle advantages:
+A swap-based approach has a number of distinct advantages over a bond-based approach:

-- The inflation swap market provides spot estimates of inflation over a specific term and may be preferable to inflation expectations derived from the gross redemption yields on nominal and real bonds (i.e. average yields based on the bonds' cashflows).
-The latter approach can be sensitive to arbitrary factors such as the size of the coupon of the relevant bonds. - The term of liquid inflation swap instruments is longer than currently available in the bond market.
+• The inflation swap market provides spot estimates of inflation over a specific term and may be preferable to inflation expectations derived from the gross redemption yields on nominal and real bonds (i.e. average yields based on the bonds' cashflows).
+The latter approach can be sensitive to arbitrary factors such as the size of the coupon of the relevant bonds.